clockwisemedia/resumes/README.md

 ## Cloud Experience
 * Close to 1 Year of training and becoming a Certified AWS Certified Cloud Practitioner on the first exam.
-* Currently studying to become a certified AWS Solutions Architect
+* Currently studying to become an AWS Certified Solutions Architect

 ------